 Tips for making the best sage sausage stuffing:

 - The sage sausage I use can be found with the breakfast sausage and bacon in the store.
 Sometimes the sage variety sells out quickly during the holidays.
 If that’s the case, just buy the regular flavor and add a couple of teaspoons of dried sage, or 1/4 cup fresh sage to it while cooking the sausage in the skillet.

 - The chopped nuts and apples are optional but really do add some good texture to the stuffing!
 I use either chopped pecans or walnuts and love the result.

 - Meal prep idea: Prepare the bread cubes, sausage, and vegetables a day ahead and then finish by baking it right before Thanksgiving dinner.

 Sage Sausage Thanksgiving Stuffing

-What’s your favorite type of stuffing?
+What’s your favorite type of stuffing or dressing?